Sitecore-Hackathon/2019-sitecore-crusaders/README.md

 	![Downloaded File ](https://github.com/Sitecore-Hackathon/2019-sitecore-crusaders/blob/master/documentation/images/Export-File.png?raw=true)

 ## Video
-The link to the video can be found [here](https://www.youtube.com).
+The link to the video can be found [here](https://youtu.be/3bBunB1_i8Y).
+The items used for the demo can be found [here](https://github.com/Sitecore-Hackathon/2019-sitecore-crusaders/blob/master/sc.package/Data_Export_Import_Demo_Package-v1.zip?raw=true)